XION

 • Instantiates your User Map contract

-• Deploys a Treasury contract with a configured Fee Grant to enable gasless transactions and also Authorization Grants for users to give the Mobile dapp approval to interact with the User Map contract on their behalf
+• Deploys a Treasury contract with a configured Fee Grant to enable gasless transactions and also Authorization Grants for users to give the Mobile app approval to interact with the User Map contract on their behalf

 • Funds the Treasury contract to pay transaction fees for users via the Fee Grant